Cents Geofencing

 Combining Experiences: A Shift in the Information Architecture

-During the beta release, a major painpoint was uncovered: many operators still wanted to base their geofences off of ZIP codes and simply edit the boundaries.
-This was difficult to do with our mechanism to draw new geofences.
+During the beta release, a major painpoint was uncovered: many operators still wanted to create their geofences from ZIP codes and simply edit the boundaries.
+This was difficult to do using the cursor to draw points for new shapes.

 I learned of a customer who tried switching back to the ZIP code setting to add ZIP codes, and then switching back over to the geofence setting again which did not function as intended.

-This lead me to realize our solution of either ZIP code or geofence was too narrow of an approach.
-We could combine these experiences, and remove. the setting forcing the customer to choose only one method.
+I realized our solution of choosing either ZIP codes or geofencing was too narrow of an approach.
+We could combine these experiences, and remove the setting forcing the customer to choose only one method.

-I moved forward with a solution that allowed the user to enter a ZIP code that showed up as a geofence the operator could edit the boundaries
+I moved forward with a solution that allowed the user to enter a ZIP code to create a geofence on the map and edit the boundaries.

 General Release Demo